splewis/get5/documentation/docs/backup.md

 When in a match, you can call [`get5_listbackups`](../commands/#get5_listbackups) to view all backups for the current match.
 Note that all rounds and map numbers start at 0.

-They print in the format `filename date team1 team2 map team1_score team2_score`.
+They print in the format `filepath date time team1 team2 map team1_score team2_score`.

 ```
 > get5_listbackups